 (c) "County board" means the Hennepin County Board of Commissioners.

-process.
-At least three members of the committee must be individuals who are not county
+design-build selection process.
+At least three members of the committee must be individuals who

-personal financial interest in the project or with any of the design-build proposals.
+member shall have personal financial interest in the project or with any of the design-build

 (e) "Design-build contract" means a single contract between the county and a design-builder

 to furnish the architectural, engineering, and related design services as well as the labor, materials,

 supplies, equipment, and construction services for a project.

 (f) "Design-build firm" means a proprietorship, partnership, limited liability partnership,

 joint venture, corporation, or any type of limited liability company, professional corporation, or